bitcoin-unlimited/BUwiki/grouptokenization/groupbchspec.md

 #### 3.1.2.4 Covenant Enforcement

-For every grouped output, if the group has the COVENANT bits set and the group.perm's RESCRIPT bit is clear, all output "scriptpubkey" scripts MUST equal the first grouped non-authority input's prevout "scriptpubkey" script (REQ3.2.4.1).
+For every grouped output, if the group has the COVENANT bits set and the group.perm's RESCRIPT bit is clear, all output "scriptpubkey" scripts MUST equal the first grouped non-authority input's prevout "scriptpubkey" script, beginning after the first OP_GROUP instruction (REQ3.2.4.1).
+Note that it is equivalent to compare the cryptographic hashes of these script suffixes rather than the script itself.
 If this object (the first grouped non-authority) does not exist return INVALID (REQ3.2.4.2).

 *(This enforces that covenanted groups use the same constraint script as the first input from that same group<sup>3</sup>.
 Efficient implementations should discover this script while iterating through the inputs during a previous step)*